It’s the perfect time to make this Honey, Cherry and Rum Cake.

 As a matter of fact, I think I would be incredibly cross if my husband had, according to some tradition made up by a diamond corporation, shelled out a month of his salary on a diamond ring.
 As it is, neither of us wears a wedding ring, and we don’t feel any less married because of it.

 Now, don’t get me wrong.
 What works for us might not work for every couple, I know we are all not the same, thank goodness.
-I am just tired of seeing how what could be a nice little day has been hijacked into yet another day to praise the gods of consumerism.
+I am just tired of seeing how what could be a nice little day has been hijacked into yet another day to kneel at the altar of the gods of consumerism.

-“If you loved me you would spent a lot of money on things that I don’t actually need!”.
+“If you loved me you would spend a lot of money on things that I don’t actually need!”.
 Yeah, thank you people on TV.

-I developed this recipe and made some of the pictures for a client, in the end they did not use all the pictures so I decided to share them with you.
+I developed this cherry, honey and rum cake recipe and made some of the pictures for a client, in the end they did not use all the pictures so I decided to share them with you.
 If you’re looking for a super-simple dessert for your Valentines dinner then this one is it.
 It requires no fancy kitchen equipment, not even a mixer.
 It is very fast to make and has a nice combination of flavors.

 - 2 doz cherries